Kay Koplovitz

-Kay Koplovitz (nee Smith, born April 11, 1945) is an American businesswoman, best known as the founder of the cable television channel USA Network, for which she served as chairwoman and CEO from its founding in 1977 until 1998 when it was sold for $4.5 billion.
+Kay Koplovitz (née Smith, born April 11, 1945) is an American businesswoman, best known as the founder of the cable television channel USA Network, for which she served as chairwoman and CEO from its founding in 1977 until 1998 when it was sold for $4.5 billion.
 She was the first woman in the US to head a television network.
 She is also the author of the books Bold Women, Big Ideas: Learning to Play the High-Risk Entrepreneurial Game, and Been There, Run That.
 She is credited with creating the joint advertising-licensing model, which became widespread among cable television networks.

 Early life and education

-Kay Koplovitz was born as Kay Smith in a middle-class neighborhood of Milwaukee, Wisconsin.
+Kay Koplovitz was born on April 11, 1945, as Kay Smith in a middle-class neighborhood of Milwaukee, Wisconsin.
 Her mom worked at home, and her father was a sales executive for a metal forging company.
 As a young child, Koplovitz would always be looking for ways to make money, having an early affinity for salesmanship, her entrepreneurial spirit was being crafted, from selling Christmas cards to Girl Scout cookies, Koplovitz loved making ideas work, making money, and being able to buy things she wanted.
 Koplovitz graduated from the University of Wisconsin–Madison with a B.A. in communications and earned a master's degree in communications from Michigan State University.
 Between her junior and senior year Koplovitz visited England, and while on her travels saw a poster advertising a lecture on geosynchronous orbiting satellites.
 The then twenty year old Koplovitz was fascinated by the lecture, and later she wrote her masters thesis on satellite communications and the potential impact on governments, people, and communications.